rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ### Node Requirements

 In order to add Windows worker nodes, the node must be running Windows Server 2019 (i.e. core version 1903 or above).
-Any earlier versions do not properly support Kubernetes.

 Windows overlay networking requires that [KB4489899](https://support.microsoft.com/en-us/help/4489899) hotfix is installed.
 Most cloud-hosted VMs already have this hotfix.